OC Transpo: Bus fleet

+On 12 July 2011, OC Transpo announced that all remaining high floor buses were retired and the fleet is air-conditioned for Ottawa's short hot and humid summers.

+Ottawa announced that it would be adding 75 double-decker buses to its fleet on 24 August 2012, and were put in service in October.
+They were previously trialed in 2006 and 2007.
+They were added to the fleet primarily for their higher seated capacity compared to the articulated buses in use (86 versus 55), and are employed mainly on commuter oriented "Connexion" routes.
+Part of their introduction was also due to them being seen as spectacle that could increase system ridership, and in practice, 41 percent of riders and drivers say they prefer the bilevels, while 30 percent prefer single deck buses.
+The decision to purchase double decker buses was also supported by them being less expensive to run than articulated buses, and taking up less road space.

 The maintenance of the fleet was complicated by adding buses from another manufacturer (OC Transpo already had buses from New Flyer and Orion before purchasing the double-deckers from Alexander Dennis).
 In cold and wet weather, condensation is prone to collecting on the roof of the upper deck, dripping on passengers below.

-On July 12, 2011, OC Transpo announced that all remaining high floor buses were retired and thus all OC Transpo buses now have low floors, can be further lowered for strollers and walkers, and have flip-out ramps for wheelchairs.
-The full fleet is air-conditioned for Ottawa's short hot and humid summers.

-The first few double-decker buses arrived in Ottawa on August 23, 2012.
-The following day Ottawa mayor Jim Watson and transit chair Diane Deans introduced the first of the 75 double-decker buses at a ceremony at Ottawa city hall.
-The new double-deckers started entering service in October 2012, and are used throughout the system, including on Connexion routes from Kanata, Barrhaven, and Orleans.

-Two of the new double-decker buses were in service as of September 10, 2012, and were temporarily used on peak period routes 22 and 30 (serving Orleans).
+Two of the new double-decker buses were in service as of 10 September 2012, and were temporarily used on peak period routes 22 and 30 (serving Orleans).
 This lasted until a sinkhole on Regional Road 174 was fixed in mid-September.